Middlesex: 1889 - Middlesex County Council

 Following the Local Government Act 1888, the remaining county came under the control of Middlesex County Council except for the parish of Monken Hadley, which became part of Hertfordshire.
 The area of responsibility of the Lord Lieutenant of Middlesex was reduced accordingly.
 Middlesex did not contain any county boroughs, so the county and administrative county (the area of county council control) were identical.
-At this time, Middlesex regained the right to appoint its own sheriff, lost in 1199.
+At this time, Middlesex regained the right to appoint its own sheriff, lost in the 12th century.

 The Local Government Act 1894 divided the administrative county into four rural districts and thirty-one urban districts, based on existing sanitary districts.
 One urban district, South Hornsey, was an exclave of Middlesex within the County of London until 1900, when it was transferred to the latter county.
 The rural districts were Hendon, South Mimms, Staines and Uxbridge.
 Because of increasing urbanisation these had all been abolished by 1934.
 Urban districts had been created, merged, and many had gained the status of municipal borough by 1965.
 The districts as at the 1961 census were:

 After 1889, the growth of London continued, and the county became almost entirely filled by suburbs of London, with a big rise in population density.
 This process was accelerated by the Metro-land developments, which covered a large part of the county.
 The expanding urbanisation had, however, been foretold in 1771 by Tobias Smollett in The Expedition of Humphry Clinker, in which it is said:

 Public transport in the county, including the extensive network of trams, buses and the London Underground came under control of the London Passenger Transport Board in 1933 and a New Works Programme was developed to further enhance services during the 1930s.
 Partly because of its proximity to the capital, the county had a major role during the Second World War.
 The county was subject to aerial bombardment and contained military establishments, such as RAF Uxbridge and RAF Heston, which were involved in the Battle of Britain.